-Invader Zim, in a way similar to the Mars Needs Moms, example had the Irkens looking better than the humans!
+Invader Zim had the Irkens looking better than the humans.
 Dib, Gaz, and some of the adults could pass, but a lot of the other adults were....creepy.
-That lady with the weird boil on her head who lived next door to Zim may have been more scary that the invading aliens.
+That lady with the weird boil on her head who lived next door to Zim may have been more scary than the invading aliens ever were.

-Lenny (The football helmet) averts this when he betrays them for the K.N.D.
+The Delightful ChildrenFrom Down The Lane in Codename: Kids Next Door are pretty much in and out universe Uncanny Valley fuel, due to their Voice of the Legion, blank eyes, and sociopathic qualities, not to mention a slight Non-Standard Character Design.
+They're arguably the scariest aspect of the series.
+Lenny (the football helmet) averts this when he betrays them for the K.N.D.
 He's still a bit weird, but seems like a normal kid with a nasally lisp thanks to his headgear.
 Then he dives headfirst back into the creepy hole when he reveals himself as a triple agent.
 He slides back into his place in the group with a slurping sound.

-Phineas and Ferb manages to avert this because it's so highly stylized...but then people went ahead to make giant 3D costumes of the characters.
-Just... look◊.
+Phineas and Ferb manages to avert this because it's so highly stylized, but there are a few examples:

-Franklin in the new Franklin And Friends series.
+Franklin in the Franklin And Friends series.
 It's an All-CGI Cartoon but the animation is actually pretty top quality.
-Everyone looks fine..
+Everyone looks fine...
 Except for the turtles◊.
 The series is going for a realistic look but the turtles are just too cartoony.

 Some video series for little kids involves insects called Hermie the Caterpillar, an Animated Adaptation of a series of books by Max Lucado.
-Some of the bugs are just a little bit creepy, thanks to No Flow in CGI, but special mention goes to two ladybugs named Hailey and Bailey whose eyes are just too big for their vaguely human-looking faces.note Dangit, I can't find a photo!
+Some of the bugs are just a little bit creepy, thanks to No Flow in CGI, but special mention goes to two ladybugs named Hailey and Bailey whose eyes are just too big for their vaguely human-looking faces.

 Leela: No one's stared at me, or avoided staring at me, or tried to burn me!